opencv/opencv/modules/gpu/doc/image_processing.rst

     Only full (not packed) ``CV_32FC2`` complex spectrums in the interleaved format are supported for now.

 See Also:
-:cpp:func:`mulSpectrums`
+:ocv:func:`mulSpectrums`

 .. index:: gpu::dft

 gpu::dft
 ------------
-.. cpp:function:: void gpu::dft(const GpuMat& src, GpuMat& dst, Size dft_size, int flags=0)
+.. ocv:function:: void gpu::dft(const GpuMat& src, GpuMat& dst, Size dft_size, int flags=0)

     Performs a forward or inverse discrete Fourier transform (1D or 2D) of the floating point matrix.
 Use to handle real matrices (``CV32FC1``) and complex matrices in the interleaved format (``CV32FC2``).